gilzellner/HowToWorkWithMe/README.md

 More often than not, I find that arguments are a result of miscommunication.
 This is a guide on how I like to work, my expections from you, a person who would like to work with me.
-Following these guidelines will allow you
+Following these guidelines will allow you to get more from me, and we will have extra time to do fun things.

 ## Communication